jennguyen1/nhuyhoa/_posts/2017-05-15-Fruit-Tart.md

    <td style="text-align:left;"> When it boils, whisk until thick </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> Remove from heat and whisk in 2 tsp of margarine and 0.33 tsp vanilla </td>
+   <td style="text-align:left;"> Remove from heat and whisk in 2 tsp of butter and 0.33 tsp vanilla </td>
   </tr>
   <tr>
    <td style="text-align:left;"> For a flavored creme, replace vanilla with pureed flavor </td>